 It’s a big step.
-And for some parents, it can be a tough decision.
-They may wonder if their child will end up being labeled if she’s found eligible for special education services.
-They may also question if their child really needs to be tested.
+And for some families, it can be a tough decision.
+You may worry about your child being labeled.
+You might also question if your child really needs to be tested.

-The more answers you have, the easier it will be to make an informed decision.
-This guide offers information and advice that can help you as you consider whether to seek either a school or private evaluation for your child.
+The more answers you have, the easier it is to make an informed decision.
+This guide offers information and advice that can help you decide.

 What Happens in an Evaluation

 What’s the process like?
 What will your child experience?
 The evaluation process can vary.
 It depends on who’s doing it and what your child is struggling with.
 But even if the process is somewhat different, the testing itself is largely the same.
 Here’s